-It’s often thought that a Traditional Thai Massage treatment session hurts, and there’s certainly some truth to that.
-Well, it can hurt, depending on the style and goal of Thai Massage applied and depending on the state of the body of the receiver.
+It’s often thought that a Thai Massage treatment session hurts, and there’s certainly some truth to that.
+Well, it can but not necessarily hurt, all depending on the style and goal of a Thai Massage applied, the cultural expectations of the receiver, and depending on the state of the receiver’s body.

 Of course, there are always individual differences, but I don’t talk about those.
 For example, some people already experience a muscle stretch as extremely painful and something dangerous that will “break their body,” yet others find it very relaxing to feel the tension of a deep stretch and don’t associate it with pain at all.

 So, in Asia, for instance, there’s the general idea that traditional massage should be painful, for else it’s not considered a good massage.
 I’ve been asked several times in Thailand (by Thai clients) “what the heck I was doing,” when I didn’t go deep enough, that is, if it wasn’t painful or intense for the receiver.

 Traditional massage is generally considered therapeutic in Asia, so, it should inflict “good pain” (what isn’t really seen or experienced as real pain) to be of a healing quality.
 People in Asia usually want to “feel something.”

 In Germany, on the other hand, clients want to avoid any form of pain.
 Usually, for Germans, when a massage session hurts, it’s not considered a good massage at all.
 The idea is that a massage treatment should be relaxing and soothing.
 It has cost me much effort, again and again, to explain to my German clients that they may experience pain when receiving my treatment.